arrogantrabbit/freebsd_storj_installer/README.md

 - `STORAGE_PATH` -- path where the storage is mounted.
 - `NETWAIT_IP` -- IP address of a host to be used for network connectivity testing.
 - `CONSOLE_ADDRESS` -- optional interface and port where to run console.
 Omitting inteface address will listen on all interfaces.
-- `VERSION` -- which version of storagenode to download from https://github.com/storj/storj/releases

 Then run the install script.